 1) That no man knows the day or the hour.
-2) That we can know the timing of his return based upon a careful examination of biblical prophesy.
+2) That we can know the timing of his return based upon a careful examination of biblical prophecy.

 Here at Wheel of Ages, we believe that both are true.
 After all, the Bible is the only book that has successfully predicted the future concerning many events with absolute precision.

 "God's Work Week"